-Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action could result in long-term, minor to moderate adverse impacts to this resource. conserve natural soundscapes within the COA.
-Increased awareness and cooperation in these areas would be beneficial to both local and NRA-wide soundscapes for visitors and residents alike.
+Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action soundscape values within the NRA.
+This could result in long-term, minor to moderate adverse impacts to this resource. authorized increased efforts on the part of NPS to work in partnership with private landowners to conserve natural soundscapes within the COA.
+Increased awareness and cooperation in these areas would be beneficial to both local and NRA- wide soundscapes for visitors and residents alike.
 This would help maintain existing soundscape quality, and result in long-term minor to moderate beneficial impacts to this resource.
-Cultural Resource res 2 Archeological Resources, and Historic Districts and Structures Federal actions within the NRA would result in short and long-term direct minor beneficial impacts on cultural resources.
+Cultural Resour ces 1 Archeological Resources, and Historic Districts and Structures Federal actions within the NRA would result in short and long-term direct minor beneficial impacts on cultural resources.
 Potential development on Land Units C (Gunnison River COA) and G (West-End COA) could, when coupled with other federal activities, result in indirect minor to moderate adverse cumulative impacts on cultural resources within the NRA, through excavations, and by altering the scene or context of the resource.
-The direct short- and long-term minor beneficial impact resulting from federal management practices within the NRA coupled with the beneficial impacts associated with potential conservation easements and/or additions to the NRA would result in direct short- and long-term minor beneficial impacts on cultural resources inside and outside the proposed NRA boundary. erstanding, and Enjoyment Recreational Opportunities 3 Unmet potential for certain types of land- based recreation in the proposed lands surrounding the NRA would result in long- term minor to moderate adverse impacts to the NRA visitor's recreational experience and enjoyment.
+The direct short- and long-term minor beneficial impact resulting from federal management practices within the NRA coupled with the beneficial impacts associated with potential conservation easements and/or additions to the NRA would result in direct short- and long-term minor beneficial impacts on cultural resources inside and outside the proposed NRA boundary.
+However, in the case for future land exchanges with private parties, any parcel proposed for exchange would be evaluated under Section 106 for potential adverse effect to cultural resources, and any such effect would be mitigated prior to the conveyance of any property. erstanding, and Enjoyment Recreational Opportunities 1 Unmet potential for certain types of landbased recreation in the proposed lands surrounding the NRA would result in longterm minor to moderate adverse impacts to the NRA visitor's recreational experience and enjoyment.
 Long-term minor to moderate adverse impacts on the natural resources on non-NRA lands would be possible from the unrestricted motorized access by some visitors, and resultant change to sensitive habitat areas.
-Land Units A (CO 92 COA) and C (Gunnison River COA) would be susceptible to long- term minor to moderate adverse impacts as a result of trespass by visitors, including illegal landing of hang-gliders on NRA lands.
-Historic grazing would continue in Long Gulch-Beartrap, and crossing of the Crystal trail by cattle could result in long- term negligible to minor adverse impacts on the visitor experience due to grazing use.
-The potential for future development and Long-term minor to moderate beneficial impacts to recreational opportunities and visitor enjoyment would result from landowners' willing participation in partnerships with NPS, and the use of tools for resource conservation.
+Land Units A (CO 92 COA) and C (Gunnison River COA) would be susceptible to longterm minor to moderate adverse impacts as a result of trespass by visitors, including illegal landing of hang gliders on NRA lands.
+Historic grazing would continue in Long Gulch- Beartrap, and crossing of the Crystal trail by cattle could result in longterm negligible to minor adverse impacts on the visitor experience due to grazing use.
+Long-term minor to moderate beneficial impacts to recreational opportunities and visitor enjoyment would result from landowners' willing participation in partnerships with NPS, and the use of tools for resource conservation.
 Intensity of impacts would be dependent on location, level of landowner participation, and types of tools implemented.
-Benefits would be greatest in those areas within the COA with the greatest potential for enhancement of trail connections, trail access to new scenic overlooks and backpacking camping areas, cross-county skiing, access to climbing areas, connectivity for mountain biking, and access to legal hang-gliding landing areas.
-These areas include Land Units A (CO 92 COA), C (Gunnison River COA), D (lola Basin COA), and E (Sapinero/Blue Mesa COA).
-As in Alternative 1, there is a potential in Alternative 2 for long-term major adverse impacts on scenic resources, and the resultant long-term major adverse impact on
+Benefits would be greatest in those areas within the COA with the greatest potential for enhancement of trail connections, trail access to new scenic overlooks and backpacking camping areas, cross-county skiing, access to climbing areas, connectivity for mountain biking, and access to legal hang gliding landing areas.
+These areas include Land Units A (CO 92 COA), C (Gunnison River COA), D (Iola Basin COA), and E (Sapinero/Blue Mesa COA).
+As in Alternative 1, there is a potential in Alternative 2 for long-term major adverse